benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

 Any of the above URLs for retrieving the config file MUST NOT require authentication, but MUST be public.

-This is because the config contains the authentication method.
-Without knowing the config, the client does not know which authentication method to use.
-Given that the config is required for authentication, the config itself cannot require authentication.
+This is because the configuration information in the PACC file includes the authentication method.
+Without the PACC file, the client does not know which authentication method to use.
+Given that this information is required for authentication, the PACC config file itself cannot require authentication.

 # Config validation